bilgino/angularforddd/README.md

 **» Domain Model (DDD Aggregate Pattern)**<br/>

-The domain model entities contain data and domain-related behavior modeled around the business domain.
+The domain model entities contain data and behavior modeled around the business domain.
 In terms of DDD and CQRS, the domain model entity is an aggregate that contains only write operations that result in state changes.

 TypeScript domain model entity (CQS):